narlock/Kaizen/README.md

 <hr>

+> [!IMPORTANT]
+> This application is no longer being maintained.
+A more functional, LAN solution is being developed called [Kaizen LAN](https://github.com/narlock/KaizenLAN)

 ## Your Intentional and Minimalist Productivity and Self-Development Hub.

 **Kaizen**, also referred to in some places as OpenLife or Open Source Life Application (OSLA) started as a Node.js web server application that utilizes a MySQL database to manage data.
 This implementation is now called **KaizenWeb**.
 Beginning in 2023, a Java desktop application began development called **KaizenClient**, which implements similar features in a local Java package.
 Depending on which application is downloaded, there are different requirements needed.